Contents

 The ongoing pandemic has prompted Qatar's driving schools to adapt, offering remote theory lessons to their students.
 These alternative learning methods are designed to cover the theoretical aspects of driving, including road signs and traffic rules.
 Options may include using the driving school's website, online learning platforms, or dedicated mobile applications.

 To excel in your theory lessons, consistency is key.
-Rather than cramming days before your test, endeavor to study a little every day.
+Rather than cramming the days before your test, study a little every day.
 Self-discipline plays a pivotal role in your success.
-Consider taking practice theory tests, widely available on the internet, to reinforce your knowledge.
+Consider taking practice theory tests, which are widely available online, to reinforce your knowledge.

 Before advancing to the next phase, you must pass a theory test comprising 40 questions.
 You are allowed a maximum of three mistakes.
 Prepare diligently, as this test is a crucial stepping stone toward your driver's license.